 Liquidity risk is the risk that the Company will not be able to settle or manage its obligations associated with financial liabilities.
 To manage liquidity risk, the Company closely monitors its liquidity position and ensures it has adequate sources of funding to finance its projects and operations.
-The directors of the Company are of the opinion that, taking into account the Company's current cash reserves, its network of sophisticated and accredited investors from which to raise capital and the Company's ability to respond appropriately to negative market conditions, it has sufficient working capital for its present obligations for at least the next twelve months commencing from May 31, 2014.
-The Company's working capital as at May 31, 2014 was \$1,483,268.
+The directors of the Company are of the opinion that, taking into account the Company's current cash reserves, its network of sophisticated and accredited investors from which to raise capital and the Company's ability to respond appropriately to negative market conditions, it will have sufficient working capital for its present obligations.
+However, there can be no assurance that the Company will be able to obtain adequate financing in the future or that the terms of the financing will be favourable.
+The Company's working capital as at August 31, 2014 was \$559,186.

-(An exploration stage company) Notes to Condensed Consolidated Interim Financial Statements (Unaudited, expressed in Canadian dollars unless otherwise stated) May 31, 2014 and 2013
+(An exploration stage company) Notes to Condensed Consolidated Interim Financial Statements (Unaudited, expressed in Canadian dollars unless otherwise stated) August 31, 2014 and 2013